hariomshandilya/Intrusion-Detection-System-Using-Machine-Learning-Algorithms/README.md

-srv_serror_rate	% of connections that have “SYN” errors	continuous srv_rerror_rate	% of connections that have “REJ” errors	continuous srv_diff_host_rate	% of connections to different hosts	continuous
+srv_serror_rate	% of connections that have “SYN” errors	continuous srv_rerror_rate	% of connections that have “REJ” errors	continuous srv_diff_host_rate	% of connections to different hosts	continuous Various Algorithms Applied: Guassian Naive Bayes, Decision Tree, Random Fprest, Support Vector Machine, Logistic Regression.

+Approach Used: I have applied various classification algorithms that are mentioned above on the KDD dataset and compare there results to build a predictive model.

+Step 1 – Data Preprocessing:

+Code: Importing libraries and reading features list from ‘kddcup.names’ file.

+filter_none